-In the U.S., laws and regulations can vary from one jurisdiction to another, and insurance law is no exception.
-Generally, states are divided between two major types of insurance law, “fault states” and “no-fault states”.
+In the United States, laws and regulations vary from one jurisdiction to the next, and insurance law is no exception.

 Payment is generally made through insurance agencies, with each state mandating a minimum coverage amount through a financial responsibility law.
 Damages that are covered by the at-fault driver’s insurance in a fault state include personal damages such as medical bills or lost wages, as well as property damages such as auto repairs.